bixuelei/patch_sample_6_categories/README.md

 # Motor_segmentation_net

-a project of deep learning architecture to forecast the categories of each point of a clamping and motor scene.
+This project introduces a way to solve industrial automation problems using deep learning.
+Industrial problems : the factory has collected a lot of discarded motors, but there are a lot of parts in them that can be reused, so we need to disassemble the discarded motors, so we need to get the exact location of the screws.
+Our solution is to use deep learning to semantically segment and utilize the 3D point cloud collected by the sensor.
+The result of the division gives the position of the screw

 # Environments Requirement

 CUDA = 10.2
 Python = 3.7.0
 PyTorch = 1.6

-The mentioned API are the basic API.
-In the training  process,if there is warning that some modul is missing. you could direct use pip install to install specific modul.
-For example, if there is no installation of open3d in the process of running of the script, you could direct use pip install open3d to install conrresponding toolkits
+Open3d
+tpdm
+API(kmeans_pytorch)

+For pytorch, you could directly install all the dependence according to the instruction on pytorch official website.
+After you install the evironment successfully, you could use pip to install open3d and tpdm.
+For the kmeans_pytorch, you could follow the instruction(https://pypi.org/project/kmeans-pytorch/)

 # How to run